mixpanel/mixpanel-android/README.md

 #### v4.5

  * Introducing dynamic event binding!
-Developers and stakeholders can now bind Mixpanel events to clicks using the UI in the Mixpanel web application.
+Developers and stakeholders can now bind Mixpanel events to user interactions using the UI in the Mixpanel web application.

  * New configuration directive